Mr. Harper Recommends:

 Portugal is blessed with a diverse landscape and a sun-drenched coastline.
 The country is split by the Tagus River.
 The north is chiefly mountainous and indented by steep valleys, whereas the south is a land of rolling plains.
 Traditional Portuguese architecture is extremely distinctive, especially the highly ornamented Manueline style from the early 16th century.
 Fish is integral to the country’s cuisine, especially dry cod (bacalhau), grilled sardines and caldeirada, a potato-based fish stew.
 Wines have been produced in Portugal since the time of the Roman Empire.
-The country is renowned for its pousadas, a chain of luxury lodgings in historic buildings.
-It also offers an ever-expanding number of excellent golf courses.- Andrew Harper
+The country is renowned for its pousadas, a chain of lodgings in historic buildings.
+It also offers an ever-expanding number of golf courses.

-WHEN TO VISIT:
+WHEN TO VISIT

 Portugal has an agreeable climate, with mild winters, and summers that are dry and warm but seldom oppressively hot.
 The Mediterranean Algarve region is the sunniest, driest and warmest part of the country.

 An 18th-century townhouse provides a luxurious setting for one of the city’s loveliest restaurants.
-Attention to detail and the freshest ingredients produce superlative dishes such as grouper in clam broth with sautéed vegetables, and terrine of suckling pig with rösti potatoes, broad beans and tomato stew.Travessa das Amoreiras 1 Lisbon US$85 http://www.casadacomida.pt/
+Attention to detail and the freshest ingredients produce superlative dishes such as grouper in clam broth with sautéed vegetables, and terrine of suckling pig with rösti potatoes, broad beans and tomato stew.Travessa das Amoreiras 1 Lisbon US$85. http://www.casadacomida.pt/

 Run by Vitor Sobral, a Portuguese food celebrity, this friendly, good-value restaurant is perfect for a casual but delicious meal of Portuguese comfort food.
 Starters are made for sharing, and among those not to miss are the grilled baby clams and cod fritters, while excellent main courses include tuna with sweet potatoes.
 There is a wonderful selection of Portuguese cheeses.
-Closed Sunday.Rua Domingos Sequeira 41C Lisbon US$50 http://www.tascadaesquina.com/en/
+Closed Sunday.Rua Domingos Sequeira 41C Lisbon US$50. http://www.tascadaesquina.com/en/